 And a Catholic country like Italy is facing a huge natality crisis again proves that religion’s power to influence people on whether or not to make children is very limited at best.

-There are a lot of statements that the author presents as truths but that are not references and that left me scratching my head.
+There are some statements that the author presents as truths but that are not referenced and that left me scratching my head.

 When the very rich get exponentially richer and everyone else exponentially loses access to wealth, there is an inevitable pressure for short-term profits